coagulant/yandex-hotspots/README.rst

 Beware, hotspots js api is not documented well.
 Use at your own risk.
 Works on python 2.6-2.7.

-It's a fork of django-hotspots_ written by Koltyshev Paul.
+It's a fork of an app by Paul Koltyshev, called django-hotspots_.
-Written to support new version of API and django free.
+`yandex-hotspots` is written to support new version of hotspots API and *primarily* to be django-free package.

 Usage
 =====